 Once we were back in our car, we definitely drove out to Golen Gate park to drive over and take in the view of the Golden Gate Bridge and the picturesque Palace of Fine Arts.

-Located just 2 hours south of San Francisco, Monterey is a super starting point for driving highway 1.
+Located just 2 and a half hours south of San Francisco, Monterey is a super starting point for driving highway 1.

 It's a very pretty town by the water and you must make sure to spend the day exploring the famous Cannery Row.

 Monterey was once a huge center for sardine packing and Cannery Row has been transformed from old warehouses to colorful buildings lining the waterfront filled with eateries and shops.

 Be sure to spend some time wandering Cannery Row to do some shopping and dining.